-Therefore, the role of expatriate cultural intelligence seems to be gaining an increasing importance because they are the "link" connecting MNC headquarters to their respective subsidiaries (Minbaeva et al., 2003; Barry Hocking et al., 2004; Minbaeva and Michailova, 2004).
-However, there is no mention of cultural intelligence as a crucial factor in expatriates' competencies in previous studies.
+Therefore, the role of expatriate Cultural Intelligence seems to be gaining an increasing importance because they are the "link" connecting MNC headquarters to their respective subsidiaries (Minbaeva et al., 2003; Barry Hocking et al., 2004; Minbaeva and Michailova, 2004).
+However, there is no mention of Cultural Intelligence as a crucial factor in expatriates' competencies in previous studies.

-3. Hypothesis development
+3. Hypothesis Development

 As highlighted in the previous paragraph, the available literature addressing factors that can have an impact on the success of knowledge transfer is vague in stressing the outcome that a specific factor has (Caligiuri, 2014).
-When specifically addressing international business, management literature focuses on individual knowledge transfer facilitators and barriers, emphasizing factors such as motivation (Caligiuri, 2014), leadership (Raab et al., 2014), openness (Boh et al., 2013), gender (Peltokorpi and Vaara, 2014) and autonomy (Rabbiosi, 2011).
-However, despite the increasing interest in the effect of cultural intelligence on expatriates, the number of studies assessing the role of cultural intelligence in knowledge transfer in MNCs is lacking.
-However, as several previous studies have suggested, there is a connection between cultural intelligence and knowledge transfer (Buckley et al., 2006; Lee and Sukoco, 2010; Boh et al., 2013), especially with regard to the role of the expatriate manger as acting "link" between MNCs and subsidiaries (Minbaeva et al., 2003; Barry Hocking et al., 2004; Minbaeva and Michailova, 2004).
+When specifically addressing international business, management literature focuses on individual knowledge transfer facilitators and barriers, emphasizing factors such as motivation (Caligiuri, 2014), leadership (Raab et al., 2014), openness (Boh et al., 2013), gender (Peltokorpi and Vaara, 2014), and autonomy (Rabbiosi, 2011).
+However, despite the increasing interest in the effect of Cultural Intelligence on expatriates, the number of studies assessing the role of Cultural Intelligence in knowledge transfer in MNCs is lacking.
+However, as several previous studies have suggested, there is a connection between Cultural Intelligence and knowledge transfer (Buckley et al., 2006; Lee and Sukoko, 2010; Boh et al., 2013), especially with regard to the role of the expatriate manger as acting "link" between MNCs and subsidiaries (Minbaeva et al., 2003; Barry Hocking et al., 2004; Minbaeva and Michailova, 2004).
 Moreover, as these seminal studies suggested, the cultural awareness could be a facilitator of the knowledge transfer process, both conventional and reverse.
 Consequently, it is possible to state the following hypotheses:

-- H1a.
-Expatriate managers' cultural intelligence positively affects the conventional KT process performance. - H1b.
-Expatriate managers' cultural intelligence positively affects the reverse KT process performance.
+- 1. HP1a: Expatriate managers' Cultural Intelligence positively affects the Conventional KT process performance. - 2.
+HP1b: Expatriate managers' Cultural Intelligence positively affects the Reverse KT process performance.

 Additionally, the transferring of knowledge within MNCs' networks may be influenced by many factors, such as resource profiles, local embeddedness of the subsidiaries, and internal strategic considerations of the MNC headquarters (Birkinshaw and Hood, 1998; Forsgren and Pahlberg, 1992; Young and Tavares, 2004).
-Numerous studies have also demonstrated that geographical distance, (defined as the physical distance between MNCs and subsidiaries, Hansen and Løvås, 2004), could be a measure of cultural distance (Shenkar, 2001; Siegel et al., 2013; Kogut and Singh, 1988; Håkanson and Ambos, 2010).
+Numerous studies have also demonstrated that geographical distance,

+(defined as the physical distance between MNCs and subsidiaries (Hansen, and Løvås, 2004)), could be a measure of cultural distance (Shenkar, 2001; Siegel et al., 2013; Kogut and Singh, 1988; Håkanson and Ambos, 2010).
 Indeed, several scholars highlight that the more a place is geographically distant to another, the more it is reasonable to assume that the culture is different (Petruzzelli, 2001; Harzing and Noorderhaven, 2006; Holmstrom et al., 2006; Ambos and Ambos, 2009).

-Consequently, as the evidence suggests, we might assume that the more the culture is different, the more the positive effect of cultural intelligence could become fragile and irrelevant.
-This could negate the positive effect of cultural intelligence in boosting conventional KT and reverse KT processes.
-Thus, very distant and unfamiliar cultures increase the difficulty and the cost in the communication between headquarters and subsidiaries, especially in exchanging knowledge (Zaheer et al., 2012; Asmussen and Goerzen, 2013; Baaij and Slangen, 2013).
+Consequently, as the evidence suggests, we might assume that the more the culture is different, the more the positive effect of Cultural Intelligence could become fragile and irrelevant.
+This could negate the positive effect of Cultural Intelligence in boosting Conventional KT and Reverse KT processes.
+Thus, very distant and unfamiliar cultures increase the difficulty and the cost in the communication between headquarters and subsidiaries, especially in exchanging knowledge (Zaheer et al., 2012; Asmussen and Goerzen, 2013; Baaij and Slangen; 2013).
 Accordingly, the prior statements bring us to the formulation of the following hypotheses:

-- H2a.
-The increase of geographical distance negatively moderates the relationship between cultural intelligence and the conventional KT process. - H2b.
-The increase of geographical distance negatively moderates the relationship between cultural intelligence and the reverse KT process.
+- 1. HP2a: The increase of geographical distance negatively moderates the relationship between Cultural Intelligence and the Conventional KT process. - 2.
+HP2b: The increase of geographical distance negatively moderates the relationship between Cultural Intelligence and the Reverse KT process.

-Figure 1 represents the proposed model.
+The following figure (Figure 1) represents the proposed model: